German Oceanographic Museum – explore the oceans in a museum

 An underwater journey through the northern seas – unique in Europe

-OZEANEUM on Stralsund’s harbour island is the fourth and newest museum location of the German Oceanographic Museum.
-Since July 2008, visitors are invited to go on an exciting underwater journey through exhibitions and aquaria.
-Its spectacular exterior design and architecture with a facade of up to 12-metre-high curved plates of white ship steel makes people want to explore the building’s interior as well.
-Inside, visitors can see the world’s biggest whale exhibition with life-size models of those giants of the sea.
+The OZEANEUM on Stralsund harbour island is the fourth and newest location of the German Oceanographic Museum.
+Since July 2008, the museum with its exhibitions and aquariums has been inviting visitors on an exciting journey through the underwater world.
+Behind the spectacular architecture with a facade of white ship steel, visitors experience the fascinating exhibition about whales with replicas of the sea giants in original size.

 Katharinenberg 14 – 20